 Apparently, there are a lot of controversies as to who and where specifically this delicious recipe came about but one thing is for sure it originated in the middle-east.
 The earliest known written recipes for a dish resembling hummus bi tahina are recorded in cookbooks written in Ciro in the 13th century.
 It is a dish shared by Egyptians, Greek, and Turkish.
 A cold puree of chickpeas with vinegar and pickled lemons with herbs, spices, and oil, but no tahini or garlic, appears to be used in some areas while in other locations, a puree of chickpeas and tahini called hummus kasa appear.
 These were based on pureed chickpeas and tahini, and acidulated with vinegar (not lemon), but they also contained many spices, herbs, and nuts, and no garlic.
 It was/is also served by rolling it out and letting it sit overnight, which gives it a very different texture apparently.
 Now you know!

 - 1- 1/2 cup cooked chickpeas (reserve the liquid)

 - 2 Tbsp tahini

 - 2 cloves of garlic diced

-- 4 Tbsp of Herb de Provence Oil
+- 4 Tbsp of Herb de Provence Oil for the topping

 - Himalayan salt and pepper to taste